-Under the Equality Act 2010, the trust is legally obliged to undertake an equality analysis before making any decision.
-We are expected to ensure that 'due regard' is given to the needs of the service users based on their protected characteristics.
-However, our approach to equality analysis has to be relevant and proportionate, which means focusing on areas that are of significance for specific protected groups.
+Under the Equality Act 2010, the Trust is required by law to carry out an equality analysis before making any decision.
+In this we have to ensure that we think about the needs of service users based on their protected characteristics.
+However, our approach to equality analysis has to be relevant and in proportion, which means focusing on areas that are significant for specific protected groups.

-Equality analysis involves using equality information, and the results of engagement with protected groups and others, to understand the actual effect or the potential effect of your functions, policies or budget decisions.
-It helps the Trust to identify practical steps to tackle any negative effects or discrimination, to advance equality and to foster good relations.
+The analysis involves using equality information, as well as talking to people from protected groups and others, to understand the actual effect or the possible effect of the decision.
+It helps the Trust to take practical steps to tackle any negative effects or discrimination, to advance equality and to foster good relations.

-The primary aim of the BME staff development network is to provide an autonomous and effective voice for black and minority ethnic (BME) patients, staff, service users, carers and community.
-We aim to ensure that NHFT fulfils its statutory duties regarding race and racial equality by working in partnership with the Trust’s Equality and Inclusion Team, to champion race equality and to provide a critical challenge to ensure NHFT processes do not discriminate based on race.
-While recognising all the protected categories set out in the Equality Act 2010, race equality is the overarching organising principle of network.
+The aim of the Black, Asian and Minority Ethnic (BAME) staff network is to provide a free and effective voice for BAME patients, staff, service users, carers and community.
+We aim to ensure that NHFT fulfils its duties by working in partnership with the Trust’s Equality and Inclusion Team to champion race equality and make sure NHFT processes do not discriminate based on race.
+We recognise all the protected categories set out in the Equality Act 2010, but race equality is the overall principle of the BAME Network.

 Who we are

-The BME staff development network is made up of black and minority ethnic staff from across the Trust.
-Non-BME colleagues with an interest in promoting awareness of racial equality and cultural awareness issues can become ‘champions’ of the network.
+The BAME staff network is made up of black, asian and minority ethnic staff from across the Trust.
+Non-BAME colleagues with an interest in raising awareness of racial equality and cultural issues can become ‘champions’ of the network.

-The BME staff development network has an executive committee, which meets on a regular basis to discuss network business and also arrange meetings that are accessible to all members of the network.
+The BAME staff network has an executive committee, which meets on a regular basis to discuss network business and to meetings that are easy to access for all members of the network.

 Staff disability and allies network

-The staff disability and allies network provides a safe environment to share and discuss work related experiences, in order to gain support and advice around disabilities.
+The staff disability and allies network provides a safe space to share and discuss work related experiences, in order to gain support and advice around disabilities.

 The network hopes to raise awareness, signpost training, offer community engagement, give support to employees (staff and managers) and advise on Trust policy improvements.
 This will create a culture of disability confidence for all employees.